civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(5)** Paragraphs 149.1(15)(a) and (b) of the Act are replaced by the following:

-    the information contained in a public information return referred to in subsection 149.1(14) **or (14.1)** shall be communicated or otherwise made available to the public by the Minister in such manner as the Minister deems appropriate;
+    the information contained in a public information return referred to in subsection 149.1(14) or (14.1) shall be communicated or otherwise made available to the public by the Minister in such manner as the Minister deems appropriate;

-    the Minister may make available to the public in any manner that the Minister considers appropriate, in respect of each registered, or previously registered, charity, Canadian amateur athletic association, **journalism organization** and qualified donee referred to in paragraph (a) of the definition qualified donee in subsection (1),
+    the Minister may make available to the public in any manner that the Minister considers appropriate, in respect of each registered, or previously registered, charity, Canadian amateur athletic association, journalism organization and qualified donee referred to in paragraph (a) of the definition qualified donee in subsection (1),

     its name, address and date of registration,

-    in the case of a registered, or previously registered, charity, Canadian amateur athletic association **or journalism organization**, its registration number, and
+    in the case of a registered, or previously registered, charity, Canadian amateur athletic association or journalism organization, its registration number, and

     the effective date of any revocation, annulment or termination of registration; and

   **(6)** Subsection 149.1(22) of the Act is replaced by the following:

-    **(22)** The Minister may, by registered mail, give notice to a person that the application of the person for registration as a registered charity, registered Canadian amateur athletic association, **registered journalism organization** or qualified donee referred to in subparagraph (a)(i) or (iii) of the definition qualified donee in subsection (1) is refused.
+    **(22)** The Minister may, by registered mail, give notice to a person that the application of the person for registration as a registered charity, registered Canadian amateur athletic association, registered journalism organization or qualified donee referred to in subparagraph (a)(i) or (iii) of the definition qualified donee in subsection (1) is refused.

   **(7)** Subsections (1) to (6) come into force on January 1, 2020.